 The reader should note that the delay of $\delta = O(|D|^2/|\tOUT_{\Join}|)$ is only an upper bound.
-Depending on the skew present in the database instance, it is possible that Algorithm~\ref{algo:enumeration:twopath} achieves much better delay guarantees in practice as shown in Example~\ref{ex:two} below.
+Depending on the skew in the database instance, Algorithm~\ref{algo:enumeration:twopath} may achieve much better delay guarantees in practice, as shown in Example~\ref{ex:two} below.